-• The characters could be freelance ore-hunters.
+The characters could be freelance ore-hunters.
 They make their living scouring the meteors left behind after each night's lunar rain, finding veins of precious metals (such as adamantine and mensite).
 Then they mine them before anyone else comes across them, or else guard them and sell access to third-party miners.
 This time, however, they've found a particularly interesting meteor....

 The characters could be refugees, like so many others on Highpoint.

-They once had training or occu-

-pations, but now they dwell in a secluded cave somewhere on the flatland, eking out an existence and trying to find safe passage to Edge or citizenship on a city-mech.
+They once had training or occupations, but now they dwell in a secluded cave somewhere on the flatland, eking out an existence and trying to find safe passage to Edge or citizenship on a city-mech.
 Their normal life consists of scavenging surface wreckage and trading with passing mech tribes.
 They could even live with a tribe of worm farmers that took them in for their combat skills.

-The characters are scouts for a city-mech.
+- The characters are scouts for a city-mech.
 They patrol whenever the city-mech comes to a halt.
 Being low-level and untrained as they are, they're in the infantry corps, not the mech division.
-While scouting on this morning, they find a meteorite with a lunar temple inside it.

-Alternately, the characters could be in the private employ of the Gearwrights Guild.
-Their task is specifically to scout meteors on foot and locate valuable lunar relics, particularly technology and articularly technology and magic that might help the Guild.
-Normally, they would take what they find back to the Guild, but the intervention of the Stenian Confederacy (in Episode One)
+While scouting on this morning, they find a meteorite with a lunar temple inside it. - Alternately, the characters could be in the private employ of the Gearwrights Guild.
+Their task is specifically to scout meteors on foot and locate valuable lunar relics, particularly technology and magic that might help his adventure is set on the continent I of Highpoint in the world of Dragon-Mech.
+Highpoint was once a land of traditional medieval kingdoms, but that structure has been decimated by the lunar rain.
+The planet's moon is slowly falling apart, for reasons unknown.
+As the moon collapses, its fragments are drawn into the world's gravity well.
+The result is a constant meteor storm beneath the moon.
+On the planet, each night's moonrise brings with it the so-called lunar rain - sometimes only a particulate haze that irritates the skin, but other times a devastating meteor storm that sends two-ton boulders hurtling into the surface.
+As if that weren't enough, the moon's bizarre denizens are also falling to earth, and they're universally hostile.

-changes their path....